Skip to main content

 Less Info

-About this event Help us welcome America‘s newest citizens and encourage their first exercise of rights as they register to vote.
+Come to help us welcome America‘s newest citizens and encourage their first exercise of rights as they register to vote.
 This is always a moving and rewarding experience, one you‘ll want to repeat many times!
-The ceremony takes place at WSU Hughes MetroPlex, 5501 East 29th St., Wichita, KS 66226.
-Parking is easy and accessible.
+The ceremony takes place at WSU Hughes MetroPlex Lowe Auditorium, 5501 East 29th St. Wichita, KS 66226 Parking is easy and accessible.
 Enter the parking lot on the south side of the building off 29th Street East.
+Email voterservices@lwvwichita.org if you have questions.
 See you there.

 More Info